kwekmh/kwekmh-site/content/posts/custom-llm-agent-with-chatgpt-and-llama-2.md

 </s><s> <INST> Observation: ... [/INST]
 ```

 When the model finds an answer, it will respond with `Answer: ...`.
-Interestingly enough, the model seems to return me an answer immediately, even when it does not have it, although it also provided an action and was asked to `PAUSE`.
+Interestingly enough, sometimes the model seems to return me an answer immediately, even when it does not have it, although it also provided an action and executed a `PAUSE`.
 It provided its own observation that did not rely on external sources.
 Perhaps I need to refine the system prompt for LLaMA 2.
 The test cases are not extensive right now, and there are no promises that the project will work as designed, but I intend to improve on it incrementally, including adding unit and integration tests at some point.

 All in all, this was a fun exercise in implementing a basic ReAct agent, and in developing a framework for building more LLM agents.